datumcoder/unit_converter/readme.md

 - introduced **@extend** Sass rule (more [here](https://sass-lang.com/documentation/at-rules/extend))
 - introduced **darken** Sass function (more [here](https://sass-lang.com/documentation/modules/color#darken))
 - replaced **h1** with **input**
-- used ternary operator to protect component in the case of a lack of props
+- used ternary operator to protect **Card** component in the case of a lack of props

 ## 25/05/2022